 iPHONE

-Using my iPhone, I went to the Maroon Bells photo above on one of my websites and saved it to my phone.
+Using my iPhone, I went to the Maroon Bells photo above and saved it to my phone.

 This is how the photo looked on my iPhone.
 At the bottom of the screen, I clicked on the “i” in a circle (for info) to bring up the metadata.